Section 3.5 Civil Rights/Equal Employment Opportunity Guidelines

 The USDA statement is to be signed annually and kept in the county office civil rights file.
 To print the form, go to Non-Discrimination Statement to be Filed in Civil Rights Folder.

-6. County staff should periodically check the Census of Agriculture and connect with local USDA offices to obtain names of minority farmers or landowners.
-Similar checks are made with other agencies to obtain potential underrepresented and underserved clientele.
+6. County staff should periodically check the Census of Agriculture and connect with local USDA offices to seek out potential community partners and clientele.

 7. Minutes of meetings in which CR/EEO efforts/training may be recorded should be kept, i.e., staff meetings, executive committee meetings and all advisory committee meetings.